adelinosousa/canicore/README.md

 # CanICore
-Command tool to check .net framework project dependencies are .net core compatible
+Command line tool to check .net framework nuget packages are .net core compatible

 ## How to use